Lizzd/Openpose-Pose-classify/README.md

 ## Analysis of camera data:
-Run the code "lstm.ipynb" to visualize the data analysis.
+Run the code "DataAnalysis.ipynb" to visualize the data analysis.